 “Not Found”; is the value that appears if the logical_text is FALSE.

-7. Using IF, ISNUMBER, and SEARCH Functions to Find Character in a String
+Method 7 – Using IF, ISNUMBER, and SEARCH Functions to Find a Character in a String

-We can use the SEARCH function in the place of the FIND function.
-Because both functions SEARCH and FIND are quite similar in their outcomes.
-In this case, the combination of IF, ISNUMBER, and SEARCH function defines the same arguments as it does in Method 6.
+We can use the SEARCH function instead of the FIND function because they are quite similar in their outcomes.
+In this case, the combination of the IF, ISNUMBER, and SEARCH functions create the same outcome as that in Method 6.

 Step 1: Paste the following formula in any blank cell (i.e., E4).